College Fundraising 101: Where to Start

 5. Competing in Challenges

 Social media is also a way to create challenges and raise funds.
-In 2014, the University of Vermont went to social media to pose a unique idea.
-The “Move In Day Challenge” welcomed new students via social media, while also raising money from younger alums.
-A challenge like this gives the school a human presence online making donations more of a reality.
+For example, the University of Vermont went to social media to pose a unique idea that would both raise funds and increase community engagement.
+The “Move In Day Challenge” welcomed new students via social media while also raising money from younger alums.
+A challenge like this gives the school a human presence online, which makes donations more of a reality.

 Bonus Tip: Staying in Touch